Vadeni (horse): 2021: two-year-old season

 Vadeni began his track career in a maiden race over 1400 metres on good ground at La Teste-de-Buch racecourse on 26 July when he started 1.1/1 favourite against seven opponents.
 Ridden by Jean-Bernard Eyquem he made a successful debut as he won by lengths from Loubeisien.
 On 14 August at Deauville Racecourse the colt was stepped up in class and distance for the Listed Criterium du Fonds Europeen de l'Elevage over 1600 metres when he was ridden by Christophe Soumillon, who became his regular jockey.
 Starting the 1.5/1 favourite in a six-runner field he won again as he came home two lengths clear of the Andre Fabre-trained Officer of State.
-On his final appearance of the year Vadeni started odds on favourite for the Group 3 Prix de Conde over 1800 metres at Longchamp Racecourse on 29 September but finished third behind El Bodegon and True Testament after lookng to be outpaced in the closing stages.
+On his final appearance of the year Vadeni started odds on favourite for the Group 3 Prix de Conde over 1800 metres at Longchamp Racecourse on 29 September but finished third behind El Bodegon and True Testament after looking to be outpaced in the closing stages.